ArdaGral06/Mechanical-Keyboard-Simulator-v7.0/README.md

 # Mechanical-Keyboard-Simulator-v7.0
 terminal-based mechanical keyboard simulator that reproduces realistic key and mouse sounds with near-zero latency.
 Supports customizable key bindings, adjustable volume, repeat mode, and multiple DSP presets for authentic typing feedback.

+## 📦 setup
+* install latest python from here "https://www.python.org/"
+* install all of this python libraries: "pygame pynput numpy scipy"
+* install my project from the releases tab
+* Create a folder on your computer — this folder will be where your default mouse and keyboard sounds should be located.
+Then, place the sound files into that folder: "mouse_tik.wav" (the effect sound file you want to assign to your mouse) and "normal_tik.wav" (the effect sound file you want to assign to your keyboard).
+You can find and download these from somewhere on the internet.
+If your sound files are not in .wav format, you can convert them to .wav here: "https://convertio.co/en/
+".
+If you want to trim certain parts of the sound file you found, this site will help: https://audiotrimmer.com/ .
+Remember, your sound files must always be .wav for the lowest latency and minimum system requirements; otherwise, the application will give an error.
+Once you have done all this, move to the next step: open the config.json file and replace this part with the directory of the folder you created: "dir" : "C:/Users/TYPE_YOUR_DIRECTION", tip: if you are using Windows 11, you can right-click the folder and choose "Copy as path".
+Important note: make sure your directory starts with "/" instead of "\"; otherwise, you will get an error.
+Yes, that was the setup part, you can find the other necessary information below.

+## ❓How To Run It
+*open powershell from your computer
+*type cd C:\Users\Enter_the_directory_of_the_folder_containing_the_code_you_downloaded_from_my_GitHub_repo
+*then type py "main.py" and there you go code is working now.